 - The Company shall not be responsible for any loss or damage, delay or variation caused or occasioned by any event beyond the control of the Company whether occurring in the United Kingdom or elsewhere (including without limitation, force majeure, refusal or withdrawal of any license, inability to obtain materials, fire, flood, explosion, war, riot, act of Government, act of God, strike or labour dispute);

 - These Standard Terms & Conditions shall commence from the date of the first deposit of containers or stored information with the Company and shall remain automatically in effect on an annual basis from such date.
 Payment of invoices confirms acceptance of these Standard Terms & Conditions.
-The Company or the Customer shall give 12 (twelve) months notice of termination of the agreement at the end of the annual period, except for Storage Bay Rental Subscriptions purchased through the online store which may be cancelled at the end of any subscription period.

 - The Company or Customer shall be immediately entitled to terminate this agreement upon or at any time following any of the following events:

 - The Customer or the Company defaults in or commits a major breach of any obligation owed under these Standard Terms & Conditions;

 - The Customer or the Company offers to make arrangement or composition with its creditors or commits any acts of bankruptcy;

 - The presentation of a bankruptcy or winding up petition against the Customer or the Company;